 We believe that sponsorship programmes are the most direct, transparent and personal way of providing assistance.
-We have children in Uganda and South East Asia who urgently need sponsors.
+We have children in Uganda and Myanmar who urgently need sponsors.
 The care children receive and the sponsor/child interaction offered by these two programmes differ due to the diverse challenges each project faces.

 Sponsors of Ugandan children will have the opportunity to follow the lives of the children they sponsor, to write to them, and even visit them.
 Through sponsorship, a child’s basic needs of food, clothing, health and schooling (including vocational training) are met, providing hope for a more positive future.
 It is our aim that all of this takes place within a context familiar to the child – preferably within their own family, surroundings and culture.